Find and diagnose run-time exceptions with Azure Application Insights

 Reduce the time window to zoom in on the period where the failure rate shows a spike.

 The operations detail also shows a FormatException which appears to have caused the failure.
-Click the exception or on the Top 3 exception types count to view its details.
 You can see that it's due to an invalid zip code.
+You can open the debug snapshot to see code level debug information in Visual Studio.

 Identify failing code